Have you ever tried espresso with lemon? Check out the story behind espresso served with lemon and learn how lemon influences your coffee.

 It’s an espresso shot served with a lemon twist on the side, which looks exotic and sophisticated.

-So, you got to ask yourself: should you try espresso with lemon?
+So, you have to ask yourself: should you try espresso with lemon?

 I did my research and eventually tried it, so I can tell you everything you need to know about it.